 D) Floating-point training.
-The fourth step comprises the same steps of the last paragraph of Sec.
-IV, in particular BO, stratified cross-validation and manual training.
+The fourth step comprises the

+same steps of the last paragraph of Sec.IV, in particular BO, stratified cross-validation and manual training.
 As a result, we obtained our final multi-class model, which is an MLP with four hidden layers with 300, 151, 195 and 128 neurons.
-Moreover, we used dropout rates of 0.4, 0.2, 0.1 and 0.05 and the

-Scaled Exponential Linear Unit (SELU) activation function.
+Moreover, we used dropout rates of 0.4, 0.2, 0.1 and 0.05 and the Scaled Exponential Linear Unit (SELU).
 We trained it considering 350 epochs, a batch of 320, the Adam optimizer and a learning rate of approximately 5.5e-5.
 We also employed 'compute_class_weight()' by Scikit-Learn with the parameter 'class_weight='balanced'' to account for class imbalance.
 Additionally, we performed regularization by leveraging the 'MaxNorm' class by Keras to limit the weight norms to 4, as described in [13].

 On our New Test Set of 480 samples (Sec.IV), our classifier reached a multi-class accuracy of 96.458% and a recall of 85.000% (34/40 samples) for the triangle class.
-Table II, instead, reports the most relevant binary-equivalent test metrics of our Keras model (row 2), from which we observe +3.334% in accuracy with respect to the binary MLP of [4] (row 1).
+Table II, instead, reports the most relevant binary-equivalent test metrics, from which we can observe an accuracy improvement of 3.548% with respect to the binary MLP of [4].